-- 1. The airport's perimeter fence has been allowed to become overgrown with vegetation: - a.
-There should be, at a minimum an 8 to 10 foot clear area on both sides of the airports perimeter fence.

-Long term mitigation- Signed agreements where needed will be struck with landowners adjoining the airport fence to allow us to keep the vegetation on the fence cut properly.
+- 5.7.1.1 The airport's perimeter fence has been allowed to become overgrown with vegetation.
+There should be, at a minimum an 8 to 10 foot clear area on both sides of the airports perimeter fence. - 5.7.1.2 Long term mitigation - a) Signed agreements where needed will be struck with landowners adjoining the airport fence to allow us to keep the vegetation on the fence cut properly.

-Interim Mitigation- The airport will have the vegetation on or near the fence cut back to the suggested distance where practical.
+a) The airport will have the vegetation on or near the fence cut back to the suggested distance where practical.